 Mussels living in our lakes and rivers filter oxygen and particles from the water, cleansing the water in the process and absorbing what they consume into their bodies and shells.
 It is for these reasons that mussels, often spending their entire life in a small area of the stream bed, are sensitive to changes in their environment and serve as indicators of the health of our lakes and streams.

 Degradation of our lakes and rivers from runoff of silt and chemicals as well as physical changes from damming, channelization, and dredging, have taken their toll on native mussels in North America.
 As a result, according to conservation groups such as the American Fisheries Society and The Nature Conservancy, mussels are one of North America's most imperiled groups of animals.
 Of the 297 known species and subspecies of freshwater mussels in North America, 213 are listed as either endangered, threatened, or of special concern.
-In Minnesota, 25 of our 48 native mussel species are listed as endangered, threatened, or of special concern, 2 to 3 species have been extirpated (are now extinct from MN), and at least 2 more species are in imminent danger of extinction.
+In Minnesota, 28 of our 50 native mussel species are listed as endangered, threatened, or of special concern, 3 species have been extirpated (are now extinct from MN), and at least 3 more species are in imminent danger of extirpation.